Robin Sip, Donna Cox receive IPS recognition

 Apollo 13 in SciDome

 50 years ago this evening, the Apollo 13 spacecraft had its great "Houston, we've had a problem" moment.
-Apollo 13 is rendered in SciDome Preview Suite, with models representing the spacecraft both before and after panel #4 on the service module was blown off by the...
+Apollo 13 is rendered in SciDome Preview Suite, with models representing the spacecraft both before and after panel #4 on the...

 Venus and the Pleiades April 3